kostaspanagias/cardano/README.md

 # About
-A repository of useful scripts for the cardano community.
+A repository of useful Python scripts for the cardano community.
 Each script is a subfolder in folder `code`.

 *This is a work in progress...*